SPD Selector

 Lightning strikes on unprotected buildings can cause catastrophic damage:

-• Structural damage: Lightning current seeking paths to ground can explosively damage building materials.
-Moisture in concrete, masonry, or wood can instantly vaporize, causing violent cracking, spalling, and structural failure
+• Structural damage: Moisture in concrete, masonry, or wood can instantly vaporize, causing violent cracking, spalling, and structural failure

-• Fire ignition: Lightning channel temperatures exceeding 30,000ยฐC (54,000ยฐF) - five times hotter than the sun's surface - can instantly ignite combustible roofing materials, insulation, and structural components
+• Fire ignition: Lightning channel temperatures exceeding 30,000°C — five times hotter than the sun's surface — can instantly ignite combustible roofing materials and structural components

-• Electrical system destruction: Massive voltage surges propagate through electrical wiring, destroying all connected equipment including HVAC systems, appliances, computers, and telecommunications equipment
+• Electrical system destruction: Massive voltage surges destroy all connected equipment including HVAC systems, appliances, computers, and telecommunications equipment

 • Personal injury and fatality: Direct lightning current or side flash discharges can cause severe injuries or death to building occupants

-Proper air terminal lightning protection systems eliminate these risks by providing a controlled, safe pathway for lightning current that bypasses building structure and electrical systems entirely.
+A properly installed lightning protection system eliminates these risks by providing a controlled, safe pathway for lightning current that bypasses building structure and electrical systems entirely.

 Are ESE air terminals superior to traditional Franklin rod air terminals?

-This remains a controversial technical debate in the lightning protection industry with differing perspectives:
+This remains a controversial technical debate in the lightning protection industry:

-Practical conclusion: Franklin rod air terminals have delivered proven, reliable lightning protection for over 270 years and maintain universal recognition by all major international standards.
-ESE air terminals are accepted in certain specific regions, but selection must carefully consider applicable local code requirements, independent testing data availability, and project budget constraints.
+Practical conclusion: Franklin rod systems have delivered proven, reliable protection for over 270 years with universal standards recognition.
+ESE devices are accepted in specific regions — selection must carefully consider applicable local code requirements and project specifications.

 Conclusion: Selecting the Right Air Terminal System

 The air terminal serves as the critical first component of any effective lightning protection system.
-When selecting air terminals for your project, carefully consider building type and height, local environmental conditions including corrosion factors, applicable lightning protection standards (NFPA 780 or IEC 62305), and overall budget constraints.
+When selecting lightning protection equipment for your project, carefully consider building type and height, local environmental conditions including corrosion factors, applicable lightning protection standards (NFPA 780 or IEC 62305), and overall budget constraints.

 Key air terminal selection guidelines: